creatvie-introvert/wordweaver/README.md

 <!-- TODO: add a light and dark mode comparisson screenshot -->

 ### Future Enhancements
-While WordWeaver is fully functional and accesssible in its current version, several  enhancements are planned to extend gameplay,improve accessibility, and increase replayability.
+While WordWeaver is fully functional and accessible in its current version, several  enhancements are planned to extend gameplay,improve accessibility, and increase replayability.

 1. Timer and Score System
   - Add an optional timer feature to challenge players and track completion times.